 What is an IBEW Apprenticeship?
 A Guide for Aspiring Electricians

 An IBEW apprenticeship is a highly structured, earn-while-you-learn electrician training program that combines paid on-the-job training with comprehensive classroom instruction to prepare individuals for a career as a licensed electrician.
-Sponsored by the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA), these programs are widely considered the gold standard in the electrical industry.
+Sponsored through local labor–management partnerships between the International Brotherhood of Electrical Workers (IBEW) and the National Electrical Contractors Association (NECA), these programs are widely respected in the electrical industry.
 Apprentices are mentored by experienced professionals, ensuring a deep understanding of electrical theory, safety protocols, and the National Electrical Code (NEC).
-Over the course of three to five years, apprentices experience steady wage progression and gain the thousands of hours of experience required to become a journeyman electrician.
-This debt-free educational model, managed by the electrical training ALLIANCE, provides a direct pathway to a stable, well-paying career as a union electrician, often culminating in opportunities to become a master electrician.
+Program length and required hours vary by local Joint Apprenticeship and Training Committee (JATC) and by state licensing rules.
+Many programs run three to five years, with steady wage progression and the on-the-job experience needed for journeyman eligibility in jurisdictions that require it.
+The employer- and union-funded model, coordinated nationally through the electrical training ALLIANCE, provides a direct pathway to a stable, well-paying career as a union electrician and often leads to opportunities to pursue master electrician status where state rules permit.

 What are the IBEW and NECA?